 There’s a very definite trend in just about every industry these days.
 Let’s go digital!
 Get ALL the data!
 Technology makes our lives easier, and will help us hire better!
 It’s likely you’ve heard some variation on that, and your organization has taken steps toward this digital reality.
-But once you have made the time and money investment in hiring and recruitment technology, how do you make sure you’re getting the most out of it?
+But once you have made the time and money investment in hiring and recruiting technology, how do you make sure you’re getting the most out of it?

 Make sure it’s actually useful for you